 The We have not paddled this river so it will be an exploratory trip.
 This looks like a very scenic river with good camping.
 We will be bringing a small dog.

-We will put in at Harkins Lake (river mile 153 near Harrisburg) Tuesday morning and take out at Rogers Landing (river mile 51.75 near Newborn) on Sunday.
-We are planning on hiring a shuttle service.
-They have secure storage and will have the vehicles at the takeout.
-The cost is $150 per vehicle.
-Please let us know if you are coming by 6/30 as we need to reserve the shuttle.
+We will put in at Crystal Lake (in Corvallis) Tuesday morning and take out at Rogers Landing (river mile 51.75 near Newborn) on Saturday.
+We hired a shuttle service.
+The cost was $150 per vehicle.

-An Oregon AIS tag is required and can be purchased at oregon.gov under Title & Registration.
-You will need to create an account.
+An Oregon AIS tag was required.
 The pass is $10 for two years.
 Additional information and guidebooks can be found at www.willamettewatertrail.org.

 Trip Schedule for 2019